 Bond Charges Ongoing Product Charge We take a Ongoing Product Charge from your bond each month.
 This is our charge for providing you with the bond.
-Platform charges These charges reflect our costs in obtaining services from your Platform.
-The level of these charges will be as set out in the Platform Terms and Conditions .
-In the Contract Conditions , this is referred to as the 'Administration and Operation Charge'.
 Discretionary Fund Manager charges If you've appointed a Discretionary Fund Manager, we'll deduct an amount from your bond to cover their fees we pay.
+Dealing charges We might apply a Dealing Charge where we link or cancel Instruments to or from your bond.
+We might also apply Dealing Charges where changes are made to a Model Portfolio linked to your bond.
 Expenses Where expenses such as dealing costs, taxes, duties, levies or charges are incurred, an amount is deducted every month to cover them.
 This includes a deduction to cover tax we pay to HM Revenue & Customs on the growth and income of assets held within the bond.
 It is calculated monthly and when assets are sold, based on the value of assets held in the bond and it is applied monthly.

-Accept charges and costs Asset charges and costs Initial Charge This charge is applied to an asset held as units or shares where the asset has different buying and selling prices.
+Asset charges and costs Initial Charge This charge is applied to an asset held as units or shares where the asset has different buying and selling prices.
 Annual Management Charge The annual management charge is deducted from the value of the fund on a daily basis, and is taken into account in calculating the day-to-day price of the units of the fund.
 The amount of charge depends on the funds you choose.
 For more information please read your Statement of Charges .
 Further costs In addition, there may be further costs incurred, which can vary over time.
 Where these are applicable they are paid for by the relevant fund and will impact on its overall performance.
 For more information, please look at the current Statement of Charges for this product.